 For many years this was one of the most important seams for metallurgical purposes and as such was protected from export by legislation.
 This seam too is largely mined out now, having been replaced over time by the vitrinite-rich hard coking coal seams found in the northern coalfields in the Soutpansberg and semi-soft coking coals from the Upper Zones in the Waterberg Coalfields.
 The Highveld and Ermelo Coalfields have similar numbers of seams to the Witbank Coalfield, but these vary widely in composition.
-The Highveld Coalfield produces moderate ash, mixed inertinitic-vitrinitic coals suitable for the Sasol Lurgi gasification coal-to-liquids process.
-It is of interest to note that a commercially interesting in-seam deposit of “torbanite” (actually boghead and cannel coal) exists in the Ermelo coalfield.
-Generally enriched in alginite and abundant fine clay with occasional bands of cannel coal interbedded all set within a major “normal” coal seam, this deposit has been explored on several occasions over the past 40 years with a view to extraction for direct liquefaction coal-to-liquids production purposes.
-Economics has precluded it from being exploited to date.
+The Highveld Coalfield produces moderate-ash, mixed inertinitic-vitrinitic coals suitable for the Sasol Lurgi gasification coal-to-liquids process.
+A commercially interesting in-seam deposit of “torbanite” (actually boghead and cannel coal) exists in the Ermelo coalfield.
+Generally enriched in alginite and abundant fine clay with occasional bands of cannel coal interbedded, all set within a major “normal” coal seam, this deposit has been explored on several occasions over the past 40 years with a view to extraction for direct liquefaction coal-to-liquids production purposes.
+Economics has precluded its exploitation to date.

-The KwaZulu Natal Coalfields possess up to six coal seams, all thin, generally vitrinite- and pyrite-rich and limited in extent, with certain areas producing pockets of hard and soft coking coal and anthracitic deposits depending on their proximity to the extensive sills and dykes which permeate the coalfields in that province.
-Coals in the Free State Coalfields are well known for their subbituminous and extensively inertinitic- and clay-rich nature, lying as they do on the flank of the Transvaal granitic Craton.
-Seams from the latter typically produce low grade steam coals for power generation.
+The KwaZulu-Natal Coalfields possess up to six coal seams, all thin, generally vitrinite- and pyrite-rich and limited in extent, with certain areas producing pockets of hard and soft coking coal and anthracitic deposits depending on their proximity to the extensive sills and dykes which permeate the coalfields in that province.
+Coals in the Free State Coalfields are well known for their subbituminous and extensively inertinitic- and clay-rich nature, lying as they do on the flank of the Transvaal granitic Craton[granitic KaapVaal Craton?].
+Seams from the latter typically produce low-grade steam coals for power generation.

 The northern coalfields of South Africa occur in the Limpopo Province, in the Waterberg, Soutpansberg and Tuli Basins.
-The better studied Waterberg coals are relatively unique petrographically as they possess Upper Ecca/Lower Beaufort coal “Zones” composed of finely layered clay and vitrinite-rich bands locally known as “bar-code” coals.
+The better studied Waterberg coals are petrographically unique as they possess Upper Ecca/Lower Beaufort coal “Zones” composed of finely layered clay and vitrinite-rich bands locally known as “bar-code” coals.
 Difficult to beneficiate (such as in the Grootegeluk Mine) these coals yield low proportions of vitrinite-rich soft coking coals (about 12%) and middlings of low-grade steam coals (35%) with over 50% discarded or used as backfill in the mine.
-The lower Middle Ecca coals of the Waterberg Coalfield lie below the Upper Coal Zone in the form of three or four clearly discreet inertinite-rich coal seams which are unusually low in ash content.
-The highly variable grades and petrographic properties in the coal seams of the Waterberg Coalfield have given rise to a complex washing process which typically yields up to seven multiple products for the market place.
+The lower Middle Ecca coals of the Waterberg Coalfield lie below the Upper Coal Zone in the form of three or four clearly discrete inertinite-rich coal seams which are unusually low in ash content.
+The highly variable grades and petrographic properties in the coal seams of the Waterberg Coalfield have given rise to a complex washing process which typically yields up to seven distinct products for the market place.

-The petrographic and mineralogical (ash) properties are equally variable in the coalfields of other countries in the region but detailed information is generally sparse.
+The petrographic and mineralogical (ash) properties are equally variable in the coalfields of other countries in the region, but detailed information is generally sparse.

-An overview summary of the South African coal qualities is presented in Table 1.1.
+An overview of the South African coal qualities is presented in Table 1.1.

 Table 1.1: Summary of coal deposits and coal qualities of South Africa; refer to Figure 1.4 for localities.
 (The seams are listed with deepest seam first; unless otherwise stated, all qualities are reported on a raw coal, air dried basis).
 (Main sources of information: Bell, 1986; Snyman, 1998; Jeffrey, 2005; Pinheiro, 1999; Prevost, 2012; Lurie, 2013; Hancox and Götz, 2014; Hancox, 2016; and others listed in the table.
 Coal qualities are derived from the CGS Coal Core database).